 - Personal notes

-In another example, CRM for a Software-as-a-Service (SaaS) product might include elements of both of those situations, along with:
+Furthermore, a CRM software tailored for a Software-as-a-Service (SaaS) product might include elements of both of the situations we described above, as well as:

 CRM is not a generalized solution or a standardized process — it is a core business activity that will take a different form based on the needs of the product, the company, and the customers.